appgurueu/modlib/Readme.md

 # modlib
 Lightweight Minetest Modding Library

 ## About
 No dependencies.
+Compatibility is checked automatically.
 Licensed under the MIT License.
-Compatibility is checked automatically.
+Written by Lars Mueller aka LMD or appguru(eu).

 ## API
 ### Some more stuff